Giving cells something to cling to with Hydrogel microdroplets

 Cells can be continuously captured in droplets containing hydrogel using droplet microfluidics, which surrounds tiny pockets of molten agarose containing cells in cell buffer with an immiscible oil shell.
 The hydrogel droplets, once hardened and removed from their oil shells, are spherical scaffolds which remain stable in an aqueous solution such as cell buffer.
 Cells suspended in these droplets benefit both from the free perfusion of nutrients and the support provided by a three-dimensional meshwork.
 Immobilised, these cells can also be later assayed on a single cell level without the need for manual separation (3).

-A workflow is only as good as its tools
+A workflow is only as good as its tools – so how can you implement this technique?

 So, what is crucial in terms of technology and instrumentation for us to take advantage of cellular encapsulation within hydrogel microdroplets?